magento/merchdocs/src/shipping/shipping-label-create.md

    - To cancel an order, click **Cancel**.
 A shipping label will not be created, and the _Create Shipping Label_ checkbox is cleared.

    {:.bs-callout-info}
-   If you use a package type other than the default, or require a signature, the cost of shipping might differ from what you have charged the customer.
+   If you use a package type other than the default or require a signature, the cost of shipping might differ from what you have charged the customer.
 Any difference in the cost of shipping is not reflected in your store.

 1. Click **OK**.